A Botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 When the need arises, Molybdenum and Titanium are added to make the stainless steel more resistant to corrosion and high temperatures.

 The three major classes of Stainless Steel

-Austentic stainless steel is composed of 16-26% Chromium, 6-22% Nickel, has a low carbon content and is non-magnetic.
+Austenitic stainless steel is composed of 16-26% Chromium, 6-22% Nickel, has a low carbon content, and is non-magnetic.
 The addition of Nickel increases corrosion resistance.

 2. Ferritic Stainless Steel